paysdoc/ES6TypeScript/README.md

 is nog big enough to create a common superclass and can be solved by an interfcace.
 Create an interface called IWalk that implements a walk():void method.
 Let the Client and Dog implement the IWalk interface.
-Now it's possible to create a method that expects something that can walk and accepts a Client and a Dog even though they are different classes.
+Now it's possible to create a method that expects something that can walk and accepts a Client and a Dog even though they are different classes (Polymorphism).
 ```

 ### Assignment 5 Types